 Cast your mind back to 2007.
 That was the year the very first Hyundai i30 family hatchback appeared, a Focus-sized model that completely changed the way we thought about Korean cars.
 Since then, this Asian maker has transformed itself from budget brand to the point where it's now a mainstream quality choice.
 Can this significantly improved MK3 model i30 help Hyundai progress further in its relentless march to full automotive credibility?
 It's very firmly a product of evolution rather than revolution.
-But there's an upgraded engine line-up including a more efficient 1.4-litre T-GDI petrol powerplant.
+But there's an upgraded engine line-up including a more efficient 1.5-litre T-GDI petrol powerplant.
 Buyers also get a high-tech dual-clutch 7-speed automatic transmission option.
 And cutting-edge standards of electronic safety and media connectivity.
 It all sounds quite promising doesn't it?
 But then, if this i30 is going to be able to keep pace in this closely-fought segment, it's going to need to be.

-Pricing starts from around £17,000 and goes up to well over £30,000 across the choice of five-door hatch, 'Tourer' estate, five-door 'Fastback' and i30 N variants.
+Pricing as before, sits mainly in the £18,000 to £30,000 bracket, which is fairly typical for the Focus family hatch segment.
+As before, i30 buyers get a choice of five-door hatch, 'Tourer' estate, five-door 'Fastback' and i30 N variants.
 These figures underline the fact that Hyundai no longer feels the need to pitch its products against bargain brands.
 The 1.0 T-GDI 120PS petrol variant can be ordered in an entry-level 'S' guise but otherwise, the mainstream range is based around 'SE', 'SE Nav', 'Premium', 'Premium SE' and 'N Line' trim options.
 As for equipment levels across the range, well Hyundai isn't holding back.
 There's dual-zone climate control to ensure a comfortable environment for all occupants during long journeys.
-Plus niceties like a panoramic sunroof and a heated steering wheel are optional, as is a Navigation system you operate via an 8-inch touchscreen on the dash.
-Safety has been a particular feature of the development of this car.
-The key news is that all variants get Autonomous Emergency Braking, a system that scans the road ahead as you drive, the set-up looking for potential collision hazards.
-If one is detected, you'll be warned.
-If you don't respond - or aren't able to - the brakes will automatically be applied to decrease the severity of any resulting accident.
-Other key i30 safety features include a 'Driver Attention Alert' system, 'Smart Cruise Control', a 'Blind Spot Detector, 'Rear-Cross Traffic Alert', a 'Lane Keeping Assist System', a 'Speed Limit Information Function' and 'High Beam Assist'.
+Plus niceties like a panoramic sunroof and a heated steering wheel are optional, as is a Navigation system you operate via an 10.25-inch touchscreen on the dash.
+This revised i30 now comes with Hyundai's full-featured Bluelink technology which offers a wide range of Connected Car Services that provide live information and the control of the car via an app.
+Safety's been upgraded too.
+There's now an eCall feature that automatically connects you to the emergency services when the airbags are triggered.
+As with the previous model, camera safety kit includes autonomous braking (FCA with pedestrian detection), plus Driver Attention Warning, High Beam Assist, Intelligent Speed Limit Warning and Lane Keeping Assist.

 In summary then, an effective package - as this i30 has always been.
 For complete desirability in this segment though, you sense that in the future, a touch of unpredictability might be needed from Hyundai when it comes to a car of this sort, something truly ground-breaking that still ticks all the boxes on every Family Hatch buyer's wish list.
 We've little doubt that one day, the brand will provide it.
 In the meantime though, what we already have here is still enough to leave the industry's more established car makers with furrowed brows.
 Ultimately, it's hard to do too much better for the money.
 Which means that for the time being at least, the i's still have it.